Ferdinand 1st Military Museum

 In addition to the dismantlable barrel, the guns were equipped with a hydro-pneumatic recoil recuperation system, a large curved typical shield, and a mechanism allowing to pre-position the tube cradle on two different heights to the carriage so that the breech was not hitting the ground with the higher elevation angles.

 This gun could not escape to the attention of Russia who was at that time engaged in an ambitious modernization program of its artillery in which Schneider, in association with Putilov, was taking the lion's share.
 Following a demonstration made in Schneider's Harfleur polygon in 1908 to the Grand Duc Serge, of the MPC2 version, Russia decided immediately to request the design of a derivated model with a 3 inches (76.2 mm) calibre.
-Manufactured in France and also under licence by Putilov (400 guns), this weapon was adopted by the Empire army in 1909 and was given the name '76.2mm M1909'.
+Manufactured in France and also under licence by Putilov (400 guns), this weapon was adopted by the Empire army in 1909 and was given the name '76.2mm M1909', or '76.2mm M.P.C.
+2bis' in the Schneider Catalog.
 Some of these guns were later captured and used by the Wermacht during WW2.

 Technical data :